 Employees and members of the public are encouraged to report known or suspected incidences of corrupt or improper conduct.

-Hepburn Shire Council will take all reasonable steps to protect people who make disclosures without the fear of reprisal.
+Hepburn Shire Council will take all reasonable steps to protect people who make disclosures without the fear of reprisal or detrimental action.

 Hepburn Shire Council will also afford natural justice to the person who is the subject of the disclosure.